 Here's where you have to look use your best judgment.
-For example, just a few decades ago, government agencies all over the world put out similar findings about cigarettes.
+For example, just a few decades ago, government agencies all over the world put out similar findings of cigarettes.
 Then, gradually, every year, the news got worst and worst.
-Just like it's best to quit smoking as soon as you can, when it comes to radiation in any form, it's best to minimize your exposure.
+Just like it's best to quit smoking as soon as you can when it comes to radiation in any form, it's best to minimize your exposure.

 If you are a smoker and have thought about quitting, make sure you download our Free checklist for signs that you're ready.